CapsAdmin/NattLua/README.md

 local new_vector = Vector(1,2,3) + Vector(100,100,100) -- OK
 ```

-It aims to be compatible with luajit, 5.1, 5.2, 5.3, 5.4 and Garry's Mod Lua (a variant of Lua 5.1).
+It aims to be compatible with LuaJIT as a frst class citizen, but also 5.1, 5.2, 5.3, 5.4 and Garry's Mod Lua (a variant of Lua 5.1).

 The `build_output.lua` file is a bundle of this project that can be required in your project.
-It also works in garry's mod.
+It also should work in garry's mod.

 # Code analysis and typesystem

 The analyzer works by evaluating the syntax tree.
-It runs similar to how Lua runs, but on a more general level and can take take multiple branches if its not sure about if conditions, loops and so on.
-If everything is known about a program and you did not add any types to generalize types you may get its actual output at type-check time.
+It runs similar to how Lua runs, but on a more general level, and can take take multiple branches if its not sure about if conditions, loops and so on.
+If everything is known about a program and you didn't add any types, you may get the actual output at type-check time.

 ```lua
 local cfg = [[